Intersection Accidents in Fort Worth, TX

 If the negligence of another driver caused your intersection accident, you need a Fort Worth car accident attorney with decades of legal knowledge and experience handling such claims.
 Attorney Coby L. Wooten will gladly investigate the cause of your accident and work to hold responsible parties accountable.
 His case results speak for themselves.
 Contact Wooten today and find out how we can help you.

-Types of intersection accidents
+Types of intersection accidents in Fort Worth

 Since vehicles travel in multiple directions, intersection accidents can be complex.
 In many cases, multiple vehicles, pedestrians and bicyclists can be involved.
 Common intersection accidents include: